Prescribing practicalities

 • Before changing ASMs due to insufficient response, confirm the diagnosis of epilepsy, the type of seizure and the epileptic syndrome, as well as checking adherence to treatment

-• Avoid unnecessary polytherapy where possible, due to increased risk of side effects and interactions, especially in elderly patients who may take many medications
+• Avoid unnecessary polytherapy where possible, due to increased risk of adverse events and interactions, especially in elderly patients who may take many medications

-When side effects occur, tolerability may be improved by lowering the dose of concomitant ASMs that have previously failed to improve seizure control.
-This allows for the continued titration of the new ASM to assess its impact on seizure control at a clinically effective dose.2
+When adverse events occur, tolerability may be improved by lowering the dose of concomitant ASMs that have previously failed to improve seizure control.
+This allows for the continued titration of the new ASM to assess its impact on seizure control at a clinically effective dose.3

 Adjunctive ONTOZRY® may present an opportunity to reduce overall concomitant drug burden in patients, as clinically appropriate10